twin-bridges/ansible-ons/day1/inventory/inventory_ex1.md

 1. Create a simple INI-sytle Ansible inventory file with a single entry for the localhost.
 Ensure that this localhost is configured under a group called "local", and that the "ansible_connection" is set to local (this is so we don't need to worry about any authentication yet).

-Use the Ansible command line to execute the ping module against the group you created ("local"); ensure that you are "pointing" to the inventory file you just created with the "-i" flag (substitue "inventory" with the name of your inventory file below):
+Use the Ansible command line to execute the ping module against the group you created ("local"); ensure that you are "pointing" to the inventory file you just created with the "-i" flag (substitue "inventory_ex1" with the name of your inventory file below):

 ```
-ansible local -m ping -i ./inventory
+ansible local -m ping -i ./inventory_ex1
 ```

 Your results should look similar to the following:

 ```
-$ ansible local -m ping -i ./inventory
+$ ansible local -m ping -i ./inventory_ex1
 localhost | SUCCESS => {
     "changed": false,
     "ping": "pong"